ramsafin/ros-docker/README.md

 - **Docker**: [install Docker](https://docs.docker.com/get-docker/) for your platform.
 - **NVIDIA Container Toolkit**: [install NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit?tab=readme-ov-file) if you have an NVIDIA GPU.
 - Windows Subsystem for Linux (WSL): [install WSL](https://learn.microsoft.com/ru-ru/windows/wsl/install) if you want to run Docker containers in Windows.

+Ensure you have WSLg installed, as it enables GUI support for Docker containers in Windows.
+If you're unsure about this, refer to the [WSLg Installation guide](https://github.com/microsoft/wslg).

 ## Setting Up the Project